Packing a Potty Training Bag | Diaper-Free Toddler

 If you are looking to replace your current diaper bag with one that doesn't scream, "baby," you might want to swap it for a stylish diaper bag that can later become your purse.

-If you are interested in investing in a high quality diaper bag to use for carrying your toddler's stuff and later for another baby, I recommend looking into Lily Jade or Petunia Pickle Bottom diaper bags.
-They both offer beautiful bags that you can continue to carry after the diapering and potty training phases are over.
+If you are interested in investing in a high quality diaper bag for carrying your toddler's items and later for another baby, I recommend looking into Lily Jade diaper bags.
+They offer beautiful bags that you can continue to carry after the diapering and potty training phases are over.

 Travel Potties for Potty Training Away from Home